-The Red Zone is the time between the start of fall classes and Thanksgiving break when sexual assault rates on college campuses are at their highest of the year.
-Over 50% of all college sexual assaults happen during this time, making prevention and access to services key.
+The Red Zone is the time between the start of fall classes and Thanksgiving break, when sexual assault rates on college campuses are at their highest of the year.
+Over 50% of all campus sexual assaults happen during this time, making prevention and access to services key.

 While this information is concerning, remember that knowledge is power.
-College can be a time of immense pleasure, exploration, and joy, and it’s essential to trust your intuition.
+College can be a time of immense pleasure, exploration, and joy, and it’s essential to use what you know and trust your intuition.

 Through education and awareness, we can create a campus culture free from sexual violence.
-While education and awareness is critical, it can also be triggering.
+While education and awareness are critical, they can also be triggering.
 We’re here to support you as you heal.

 If you’re brand new to campus, here are additional tips that may help you this fall:

 - Put on your walking shoes and get to know your campus.
 Or, pretend to be a high schooler and take a guided tour!